-ORDERING INFORMATION FOR ASCO REBUILD KITS
+ORDERING INFORMATION FOR ASCO REBUILD KITS AND COILS

-Parts marked with an asterisk (\) in the exploded views in Figure 2 & 3 are supplied in Rebuild Kits.
+Parts marked with an asterisk () on the assembly drawing are supplied in Rebuild Kits.
 When Ordering Rebuild Kits for ASCO valves, order the Rebuild Kit number stamped on the valve nameplate.
-If the number of the kit is not visible, order by indicating the quantity of kits required, and the Catalog Number and Serial Number of the valve(s) for which they are intended.
+When Ordering Coils for ASCO valves, order the number stamped on your coil.
+If the number of the kit or the coil is not visible, order by indicating the number of kits required, and the Catalog Number and Serial Number of the valve(s) for which they are intended.